isomerpages/nhg-ohrpp/_publications/Tissue Compliance Circulars.md

 biopsy samples to the researcher?
 <br>Responsibilities of the clinical lab before releasing leftover diagnostic
 tissue for research
 <br>1.
-Register as a TB with NHG TCC
+Register as a TB with NHG Health TCC
 <br>2.
 Confirm that leftover diagnostic tissue no longer required for therapeutic/diagnostic
 procedures
 <br>3.
 Obtain documentary evidence on the intended use of tissue